Mara Galeazzi: Charity work

-In 2005, Galeazzi organised a fundraising gala in Brescia for the research into child leukaemia.
-In 2007, she founded Dancing for the Children, to help children with HIV in Africa.
+In 2005, Galeazzi organised a fundraising gala in Brescia for the research into childhood leukaemia.
+In 2007, she founded Dancing for the Children to help children with HIV in Africa.
 She had since organised other galas in Africa, London and Italy, for causes including Syrian refugees.

 Personal life

 Galeazzi is married and has a daughter.
 Her husband is the Head of Operations of Royal Opera House Muscat.
 They live in Muscat, Oman and Italy.